heeki/lambda_bedrock_streaming/README.md

 ## Overview
 This repository implemented a Lambda function URL with streaming responses from Bedrock.
 The code implements the Anthropic Claude v2 model and the Amazon Titan Embeddings G1 text model.
+A CloudFront distribution is also added to front the Lambda function URL, which subsequently uses a Lambda@Edge function to sign requests from CloudFront to Lambda.

 ## Pre-requisites
 Copy `etc/environment.template` to `etc/environment.sh` and update accordingly.